chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 One of the most complex problems in analyzing information about how software developers work is identifying persons instead of just identities.
 When working in different systems, people use different identities.
 Or even in the same system: for example, they can use different email addresses when committing to git repositories.
 For dealing properly with the activity of persons, we need to merge these identities.
 Even for very simple metrics, such as how many people are collaborating in a git repository, you need to have those merged identities, or the metrics will be incorrect.

-In GrimoireLab, we have an specific component for dealing with identities: SortingHat.
+In GrimoireLab, we have a specific component for dealing with identities: SortingHat.
 It uses an SQL database (MySQL, MariaDB) for storing all identities found in data sources, and how they relate to real persons.
-In addition, it also supports adding some attributes to persons, such as a their preferred name, or their affiliations (organizations for which they worked over time).
+In addition, it also supports adding some attributes to persons, such as their preferred name, or their affiliations (organizations for which they worked over time).

 ![](/grimoirelab/grimoirelab-fit-grimoireelk-enrich-sh.png)